 Updated Jan 21, 2021 – Nurses are the unsung heroes of our healthcare system.
-They are the health care workers that work tirelessly to provide medical care, comfort and emotional support for their patients, but don’t always get the recognition they deserve.
+They are the healthcare providers that work tirelessly to provide medical care, comfort and emotional support for their patients, but don’t always get the recognition they deserve.

 And when you’re in a hospital bed or at home getting nursing care, it can be difficult to say “thank you” to your nurse during those long hours.